stephaniehaworth/stephaniehaworth.github.io/README.md

 5. Add your changes to be committed: `git add <filename>`

+6. If you deleted any files: `git rm <filename>`

-6. Commit your changes with a description: `git commit -m "Added a photo"`
+7. Commit your changes with a description: `git commit -m "Added a photo"`

-7. Push your changes to GitHub: `git push origin master`
+8. Push your changes to GitHub: `git push origin master`